locxter/setup-script/README.md

 - Everything needed is already preinstalled on modern Ubuntu versions.

-## How to install it on Linux
+## How to install it

-Simply execute the `setup.sh` script and you should be read to go.
+Simply execute the `setup.sh` script and you should be ready to go.